thatdecade/Easy_Serial_USB_Relay_Controller/README.md

 # Easy USB Relay Controller (serial)
-Written in java using OpenProcessing libraries
+Written in java using OpenProcessing libraries.
+Works with most USB Relays sold on Amazon.
+Single and MultiChannel Relays.

 **Basic Usage:**